Advising clients on the rapidly evolving environmental and litigation risks facing the industrial hemp and cannabis industry.

 The passage of the 2018 Farm Bill, together with the steady pace of state-level cannabis legalization, has rapidly increased the number of participants in the legal cannabis space.
 These participants find themselves facing a complex patchwork of environmental regulations, along with significant litigation risks.
 Relying on its 40 years of experience advising clients in the agricultural arena, Beveridge & Diamond assists cannabis-based businesses with state-level environmental compliance, project planning, environmental risk avoidance, and, where appropriate, litigation services and defense against state-level environmental enforcement actions.

-B&D is at the forefront of this emerging area of law, with lawyers holding leadership positions with the Defense Research Institute (DRI) and American Bar Association’s respective Cannabis Law Committees.
+B&D is at the forefront of this emerging area of law.
 We are closely involved with industry trade organizations, such as the National Industrial Hemp Council.
-In addition to publishing extensively on environmental issues facing the industry, our lawyers lead lectures, webinars, and presentations, such as one on emerging environmental and toxic tort liabilities at DRI’s 2019 Cannabis Law Seminar.
-Our lawyers have also been recognized as cannabis law experts by organizations such as DataBird Research Journal.
+In addition to publishing extensively on environmental issues facing the industry, our lawyers lead lectures, webinars, and presentations, such as one on how the cannabis industry can adapt to evolving environmental laws at the American Bar Association’s 2019 Tort Trial & Insurance Practice Section meeting.

 Our clients include: